cisco/systemf/README.md

 #### 2. Determine the trusted path of that argument.

-If an argument is deemed a file reference, it is next scanned up for the longest trusted path not includeing wildcards.
+If an argument is deemed a file reference, it is next scanned up for the longest trusted path not including wildcards.
 A path is trusted if it is a part of the `fmt` string, or if it is a %!p.
 This is best shown through examples.

 | # | Command | Trusted Path |